-- 25 trial plots (and corresponding 'control' plots of normal park management) have been set up in 19 parks across London
+- 25 trial plots (and corresponding 'control' plots of normal park management) were set up in 20 parks across London

-- The first two years of monitoring have been completed and the third and final year is underway (monitoring bird, insect and seed numbers)
+- Three years of monitoring have been completed (bird, insect and seed numbers)

-- A team of 25 dedicated volunteers is helping to monitor bird use of the plots
+- A team of forty dedicated volunteers helped to monitor bird use of the plots during the project

 Work planned or underway